Credit for all Italian translations goes to LaMomo!

 Everything happened very quickly then.
 The vampires didn't try to hide what they were anymore as they surrounded us.
 When a few of the humans saw their red eyes, they gasped and some even started to scream.
 The two in the back tried to turn around toward the door and flee, and they were the first to die.
 Screams erupted from the remaining and they scattered around the entire room as they tried to escape.

 I didn't run.
-I knew it was fruitless, so I stayed in my spot and closed my eyes, so I wouldn't have to watch all the killing.
+I knew it would have been in vain, so I remained in my spot and closed my eyes, so I wouldn't have to watch all the killing.
 Screams turned into gurgles, cracking of necks being broken went through the room, and I just waited for my fate.

 Now when he was closer to me, I saw how he looked different from other vampires.
 He was in his twenties, his skin was translucently white, like onionskin, and it looked just as delicate.
 His long black hair reached below his shoulder blades and it stood in shocking contrast to his skin.
 His eyes were bright red, revealing that he had recently fed, but the color was clouded, milky somehow.
-Was he a vampire that had trouble with his eyesight?
-I had never heard of anything like that.
+I had never heard of a vampire with poor eyesight, so I didn't know what the appearance of his eyes meant.

 The girl had pale brown hair up in a neat, tight bun.
 She was unbelievably small.
-Maybe even smaller than A…Alice but I wasn't sure.
-Her body had no definite curves.
-Had her face not been so womanly angelic, I would have thought she was a boy.
-She could not have been old when she was changed, twelve maybe thirteen but not over that.
+Her body had no definite curves, and had her face not been so womanly angelic, I would have thought she was a boy.
+She could not have been old when she was changed, twelve maybe thirteen but not older than that.

-"What's your name, young one?" the male asked lowly in his sing-song voice.
+"What's your name, young one?" the male asked quietly in his sing-song voice.

 "I-Isabella Swan," I stammered out.
-I could not deny the fact that I was completely terrified and I really regretted my choice in coming here now.
-What would they do to me?
-Why hadn't they killed me with the others?
+I could not deny the fact that I was terrified and regretted my choice in coming here.
+I didn't know what they would do to me or why they hadn't killed me with the others.

 "Renata, don't be anxious," Aro said to the woman.
 "She's only human and can't harm me."